wsxinxin/wsxinxin/README.md

 - 👋 Hi,
-- 👀 I’m interested in code.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning java
-- 📫 For you to reach me, you will have to meet me in your dreams.
+- 📫 For you to reach me, message me.

 <!---
 wsxinxin/wsxinxin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.